The Bankrate promise

 Shortly after that call, Wells Fargo stopped accepting applications for what I viewed as its most attractive credit card: the Wells Fargo Propel American Express card.
 This card offers 3 points per dollar on dining, flights, hotels, homestays, transit, gas, ride-shares, car rentals and select streaming services.
 That’s extraordinary for a no annual fee card (other purchases earned 1 point per dollar).

 Shuttering the Propel card was confusing at first

-In early June, the bank’s credit card strategy became clearer when it announced the Wells Fargo Active Cash Card.
-It gives 2 percent cash back on all purchases, a $200 bonus after new cardholders spend $1,000 in their first three months, a 15-month 0 percent introductory APR on purchases and balance transfers (a variable APR of 14.99 percent to 24.99 percent applies after that) and cellphone protection when cardholders pay their monthly phone bills with their Active Cash card.
+In early June, the bank’s credit card strategy became clearer when it announced the Wells Fargo Active Cash® Card.
+It gives 2 percent cash rewards on purchases, a $200 cash rewards bonus after new cardholders spend $1,000 in their first three months, a 15-month 0 percent introductory APR on purchases from account opening and qualifying balance transfers from account opening (a variable APR of 16.49 percent, 21.49 percent, or 26.49 percent applies after that) and cellphone protection when cardholders pay their monthly phone bills with their Active Cash card.